Protecting web sites with NGINX subrequest authentication

 NGINX default error response

-401 (unauthorised) errors are handled by rendering to the user the /login
+401 (unauthorised) errors are handled by rendering to the user the /login page.
+We add this to the server block:

 error_page 401 /login;

-When a user is not authenticated and attempts to visit a protected area, it serves the /login
+When a user is not authenticated and attempts to visit a protected area, it serves the /login interface.
+This is not an external redirect and the user's browser will still show the original target URL.

 Logging out

-To log out, the client need to remove its cookie.
-Since it's a httpOnly cookie, the request to clear the cookies must come from a Set-Cookie
+To log out, the client needs to remove its cookie.
+Since it's an httpOnly cookie, the request to clear the cookies must come from a Set-Cookie response header with empty contents.

 User authentication will also automatically time out from cookie expiry and JWT expiry time.